Andorra

 This right shall be exercised by councils or assemblies composed of members freely elected by secret ballot on the basis of direct, equal, universal suffrage, and which may possess executive organs responsible to them.
 This provision shall in no way affect recourse to assemblies of citizens, referendums or any other form of direct citizen participation where it is permitted by statute.

-The rapporteurs consider that the system currently in force in Andorra meets the requirements of Article 3.2, whose purpose it is to guarantee the exercise of local self-government by democratically elected bodies.
+The rapporteurs consider that the system currently in force in Andorra meets the requirements of Article 3.2 of the Charter.

 Article 4.1